 1. In 90% of cases, the disease is transmitted through any type of sexual contact.

-2. With a blood transfusion from an infected donor.
+2. When receiving a blood transfusion from a donor infected with an infection.

-3. From an infected mother to her baby during pregnancy and breastfeeding.
+3. From an infected mother to a child during pregnancy and breastfeeding.

 4. Through saliva.